The implementation of absolutely plausible ideas is often impossible for a long time. Once the start has been made, the first obstacles appear.

 The idea must be able to "stick"

-Of course, the idea also has to be convincing.
+Of course, the idea must also be convincing.

 It should be easy to understand and easy to remember.
 The information should come from credible sources and be verifiable.
 It is important that it is emotionally relevant so that the idea of the new concept sticks in people's minds.

-Messages in business can be super tricky: Why should I do something differently?
+Messaging in business can be super tricky: Why should I do something different?
 It used to be the same.
-Marketing and PR experts can convey ideas more concisely and simply.
+Marketing and PR experts can convey ideas concisely and simply.
 They have the tools to do so.

 In the end, the idea must be easy to explain and remember.